 In order to be able to explore the full solution space for obtaining a liquid schedule, we need to successively build all full teams.
 We designed a procedure capable of generating (without repetitions) all full teams of an arbitrary traffic.
 It first builds skeletons, an intermediate collection of teams from a sub-traffic including only those transfers which comprise bottlenecks.
 Then it expands each skeleton by applying variations of all non-congesting transfers in order to build up all full teams.

-As briefly described in the annex, the problem of creating a liquid schedule seems to be a more constrained problem than the general graph coloring problem.
+As briefly described in the annex, the problem of creating a liquid schedule seems can also be expressed as a graph coloring problem.